taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 Start the upgrade by running the following command:

-`/scripts/elevate-cpanel --start`
+`/scripts/elevate-cpanel --start --upgrade-to=cloudlinux`

 :::tip Note
 By default, the system will be automatically restarted during the upgrade process when nessesary.
 You can make the process require manual reboots by adding the switch `--manual-reboots`.

-`/scripts/elevate-cpanel --start --manual-reboots`
+`/scripts/elevate-cpanel --start --upgrade-to=cloudlinux --manual-reboots`
 :::

 The system will reboot several times during the process.
 While the upgrade is in progress, the system's MOTD will change.